oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 of the *JSON Abstract Data Notation* [[JADN](#jadn-v10)] information modeling language in the creation and use of IMs.

-The Internet Engineering Task Force (IETF) recognized the importance of information models, as distinguished from data models, in [RFC 3444](#rfc3444):
+Internet Engineering Task Force (IETF) [RFC 3444](#rfc3444), "On the Difference between Information Models and Data Models", says:

 > * The main purpose of an IM is to model managed objects at a conceptual level, independent of any specific implementations or protocols used